triSYCL/triSYCL/doc/architecture.rst

 The kernel binary generated by the other compiler flow is also included in the host code so that the main host executable is self-contained and can start the kernel on the device without having to load the binary from an external file.
+It is a manual way to get a *fat binary* and we could probably use the official off-loading Clang_/LLVM_-way in the future.

 Low-level view of the device compiler workflow